This page is in group Technology.

 I will explain how this is achieved by an example, taken from real life.
 Most days I go to work by bus.
 There are two bus routes that pass between my home and my office: a city route, number 9, and a country route, number 7.
 Let P stand for a decision to take the more interesting city route; and let Q stand for the decision to take the country route, nice in good weather.
 If I decide P , I find my average waiting time at the bus stop is twenty eight minutes.
 If I decide Q , I have to wait on average the same time.
 The busses arrive independently at random, at widely varying intervals.
 Since the journey time is only ten minutes, I really have a strong motive to reduce my time spent waiting at the bus stop.
 There is one remarkable way that I can do this: suppose I do not decide in advance on which bus to take, but just take the first bus that arrives; then I find that my average wait time goes down to just eleven minutes!
 I get to work much quicker, and I have done it, not by speeding up the bus, but simply by waiting twice as fast, or more!
 You can tell I am waiting faster, because I’m waiting less than half as long.
 I will now spend a little time to explain this paradox of waiting times, and show how the same technique applied inside a computer can make concurrent programs wait faster.” (p2 notes)

-Obviously, for an asynchronous system all messages that’s being waited for comes from a queue.
-In a synchronous system there is no queue.
+Obviously, for an asynchronous system all messages that’s being waited for come from a queue.
+In a synchronous system there is no queue message queue.
 Will this mean that a system built with asynchronous messages waits faster than a system based on synchronous communication between processes?

 It does not count on how the messages are delivered, only on how the waiting mechanism is designed.
 An asynchronous queue is often designed as a message pool into the waiting process, so each bus (using the same metaphor as Hoare), as it arrives to the bus stop, will leave a message that it has arrived (or: is planning to or accept a stop, really).
 The first in, first out (fifo) buffer makes it obvious that a waiter will get the first bus first.